 For COLLECTIBLE, MacGuffin Magazine presents the installation One and Three Cabinet by Alexandre Humbert.
 With this collaboration, Humbert, the founder of Object Interview, gives a tribute to Joseph Kosuth’s 1965 iconic work One and Three Chairs, exploring the Object Interview-process and relating it to the layered construction of the magazine.
 The object’s representations, in this case, a cabinet, a film of this cabinet and a fictional story told by the cabinet are combined to create new object narratives.

 Modern Design Review (feat.
-Anton Alvarez (US) James Shaw (UK) Thomas Ballouhey (NL))
+Anton Alvarez (US), James Shaw (UK), Thomas Ballouhey (NL) and Studio Mieke Meijer (NL))

 A beautifully designed object in its own right, Modern Design Review covers the best of the products, people and theory at the effervescent tip of contemporary design.
 The publication offers a considered and curated insight into modern design.
 Original and creative storytelling, plus plenty of contributions from talented photographers, writers and designers, sets Modern Design Review apart.
 We choose to focus on ideas and themes that interest us, whether they are central or peripheral, and we are committed to exploring modern design with the creativity and curiosity that the discipline deserves.